vocdex/youtube-free-transcript/README.md

 Transcripts are saved in a folder named **transripts** in the project folder as an .txt file.
 The title of each transcript is the name of the YouTube video.
 ### Warnings
-youtube-transcript-api is not officicially documented and is not guaranteed to work in case of Youtube changes access restrictions or updates the API.
+youtube-transcript-api is not officicially documented and is not guaranteed to work in case Youtube changes access restrictions or updates the API.
 Refer to [youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) for more information.
 ###Further usages:
 #### Translate transcript